Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 You will take part in several visits including the House of Parliament, local Magistrates Courts, the London Assembly, and with other colleges to arrange debates.

 Five GCSEs, grade C or above, including English Language at grade B or above and Maths.
 One of these GCSEs should be in an humanities subject such as Geography or History at grade B or above.
 It is not necessary to have studied the subject before but an interest in current affairs, history, geography, and economics is highly desirable.
+GCSE grade B in a subject which includes extended writing, such as English or History.
 All applicants will be interviewed.